-When it comes to doors, we know there can be a lot of terminology that can quickly get confusing.
-But no need to worry!
-The experts at LaForce have laid out the parts of a door for a typical commercial opening, along with diagrams for both single and double doors, to help you understand some of the most important terms.
+When it comes to all of the different parts of a door, we know there can be a lot of terminology that can quickly get confusing – but no need to worry!
+The experts at LaForce have laid out the parts of a door descriptions for a typical commercial opening, along with diagrams for both single and double doors, to help you understand some of the most important terms.

 Commercial Opening: Single Door